Jtboone1/bird_classifier/readme.md

 -------------------------------------------------------------------------------------

-` python bird.py test "Image/Path" `
+` python bird.py test |Image Path| `

-Prints prediction using the model and the image from "image_name" as input.
+Prints prediction using the model and the image at "Image Path" as input.

 Example input/output: